shruti-singh/shruti-singh.github.io/_pages/about.md

 ## News
+**Aug 2022:** Intern at Bosch Research from Aug-Dec 2022.
-**May 2022:** Selected for the ORKG Curation Grant 2022 by TIB Hannover!
+**May 2022:** Selected for the ORKG Curation Grant 2022 by TIB Hannover, Germany!
 **Feb 2022:** [The Inefficiency of Language Models in Scholarly Retrieval: An Experimental Walk-through](https://aclanthology.org/2022.findings-acl.249/) accepted at Findings of ACL 2022!
 **Oct 2022:** Selected for Prime Minister’s Research Fellowship (PMRF)!
 **July 2021:** Excited to attend [Science of Science Summer School S4 2021](https://s4.scienceofscience.org/)!